mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/26/Day-127/">May 26, 2017</a></small></div>
-<p><strong>Jared Kushner is now a focus in the Russia investigation</strong>.
+<p><strong>Jared Kushner is now a focus in the <a href="/trump-russia-investigation/">Russia investigation</a></strong>.
 Kushner is being investigated for possible coordination between the Kremlin and the Trump campaign to influence the 2016 presidential election, as well as possible financial crimes. (<a href="https://www.washingtonpost.com/world/national-security/jared-kushner-now-a-focus-in-russia-investigation/2017/05/25/f078db74-40c7-11e7-8c25-44d09ff5a4a8_story.html">Washington Post</a> / <a href="http://www.nbcnews.com/news/us-news/jared-kushner-now-under-fbi-scrutiny-russia-probe-say-officials-n764826">NBC News</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/26/Day-127/">May 26, 2017</a></small></div>
-<p><strong>The FBI won’t provide Comey's memos to Congress</strong>, until it consults with Robert Mueller, the new special counsel overseeing the Russia investigation. (<a href="http://www.politico.com/story/2017/05/25/james-comey-memos-fbi-congress-238837">Politico</a>)</p>
+<p><strong>The FBI won’t provide Comey's memos to Congress</strong>, until it consults with Robert Mueller, the new special counsel overseeing the <a href="/trump-russia-investigation/">Russia investigation</a>. (<a href="http://www.politico.com/story/2017/05/25/james-comey-memos-fbi-congress-238837">Politico</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/25/Day-126/">May 25, 2017</a></small></div>
-<p><strong>Paul Manafort remained in contact and continued to advise the Trump team even after the FBI launched its Russia probe</strong>.
+<p><strong>Paul Manafort remained in contact and continued to advise the Trump team even after the FBI launched its <a href="/trump-russia-investigation/">Russia probe</a></strong>.
 Manafort called Priebus a week before the inauguration to tell him the dossier by a former British spy that alleged Russia had compromising information on Trump and his associates was "garbage."
 Manafort was forced to resign as Trump’s campaign chairman due to his ties to Kremlin-aligned politicians in Europe. (<a href="http://www.politico.com/story/2017/05/25/manafort-trump-russia-advise-238803">Politico</a>)</p>